qri-io/qri/README.md

 <a id="build"></a>
 ## Building From Source

 To build qri you'll need the [go programming language](https://golang.org/dl/) on your machine.
-We require at least `go` version 1.12 to build qri.
+We require at least `go` version 1.13 to build qri.

+If you are new to using `go`, you should set your PATH environment variable to include the location that your go tool installs binaries to, which is usually `~/go/bin`.
+For more information about environment variables see [this tutorial](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).

 Building then depends upon your operating system: